MomentsLD/moments/docs/sfs/inference.rst

 Computing likelihoods
 *********************

-Following `Sawyer and Hartl (1992) <https://www.genetics.org/content/132/4/1161.short>`_
-the distribution of mutation frequencies is treated as a Poisson random field, so that composite likelihoods (in which we assume mutations are independent) are computed by taking Poisson likelihoods over bins in the SFS.
+Following [Sawyer1992]_ the distribution of mutation frequencies is treated as a Poisson random field, so that composite likelihoods (in which we assume mutations are independent) are computed by taking Poisson likelihoods over bins in the SFS.
 We typically work with log-likelihoods, so that the log-likelihood of the data (:math:`D`) given the model (:math:`M`) is

 .. math::
     \log{\mathcal{L}} = \sum_{i} D_i \log{M_i} - M_i - \log{D_i !}